Skip to main content

 Step-by-Step Solution

-2. Hit the gear icon (Settings) in the top-right corner.
+2. Tap the gear icon in the top-right corner to open Settings.

 If This Didn’t Work

-• Reinstall the app: Uninstall the Moment app, reboot your phone, then grab a fresh copy from the App Store (iOS) or Play Store (Android).
-Reopen the app and reconnect your lens.
-This wipes out any stale location data that might be gumming up the works.
+• Reinstall the app: Delete Moment, restart your phone, then grab it fresh from the App Store (iOS) or Play Store (Android).
+Reconnect your lens to wipe any stale calibration data.

 Prevention Tips